Enabling Enterprise in Libraries

 - make the most of digital technology and creative media

 - ensure that libraries are resilient and sustainable

 - deliver the right skills for those who work for libraries

 This piece of work contributes to the third of these development priorities.

-Locality has worked with Arts Council England over a six month period to explore existing good practice and assess the potential to further enable income generation to support and enhance as well as to improve the overall resilience and sustainability of library services.
+Locality has worked with Arts Council England over a six month period to explore existing good practice and assess the potential to further enable income generation to support and enhance, as well as improve, the overall resilience and sustainability of library services.

 The aim of the project was to support library service commissioners and providers to intensify or widen their area of operations in an enterprising way - without losing or compromising their ethos and core objectives.
 This guidance note builds upon earlier research about ‘Enabling Enterprise in Libraries’ which identified a range of opportunities as well as challenges perceived to be limiting income generation in a public library context.